nayeemabee/Catalyst-Assignment/README.md

 # Catalyst Count

 Catalyst Count is a Django-based application designed to handle user registration, login, and the chunked upload of files.
 The application uses Django Rest Framework, django-allauth for authentication, and django-chunked-upload for handling large file uploads.
-The uploaded data is saved in the CatalystCount model, and the application provides APIs to query this data.
+The uploaded data is saved in the Company database, and the application provides APIs to query this data.

 ## Features